Dragon863/EchoCLI/README.md

 - Restore your device to factory configuration

 ## Install
-This project requires python 3.
+- This project requires python 3.
-I recommend using linux for running this program.
+- I recommend using linux for running this program.
 Please ensure you have disabled ModemManager if you have it installed.
 Install requirements using `pip`:
 ```sh
 pip install -r requirements.txt
 ```
+- You will also require fastboot and ADB, there is a good guide on how to install these [here](https://wiki.lineageos.org/adb_fastboot_guide).
+After downloading these you can set the executable path in the config.json file.
+- Please ensure that the micro USB cable you use to connect your echo dot is a data cable and not a power-only variant.

 ## Documentation
 You can find how this tool works on [my website](https://dragon863.github.io/blog/echoroot.html).